Seagate/cloudfuse/doc/cloudfuse_mount.md

       --log-level string             Enables logs written to syslog.
 Set to LOG_WARNING by default.
 Allowed values are LOG_OFF|LOG_CRIT|LOG_ERR|LOG_WARNING|LOG_INFO|LOG_DEBUG (default "LOG_WARNING")
       --log-type string              Type of logger to be used by the system.
 Set to base by default.
 Allowed values are silent|syslog|base. (default "base")
   -p, --passphrase string            Password to decrypt config file.
 Can also be specified by env-variable CLOUDFUSE_SECURE_CONFIG_PASSPHRASE.
+      --passphrase-pipe string       Specifies a named pipe to read the passphrase from.
       --read-only                    Mount the system in read only mode.
 Default value false.
       --remount-system-user string   User that the service remount will run as.
       --secure-config                Encrypt auto generated config file for each container